Learning Adversarial Markov Decision Processes with Delayed Feedback: Delayed OPPO

-where the last equality follows by choosing $\beta = \sqrt{\nicefrac{D}{S H}}$.
-More details, full proofs and similar bounds for the other settings can be found in \cref{appendix:skipping}.

-Finally, we address the issue of not knowing the number of episodes $K$ and the total delay $D$ in advance.
-These are the only parameters required by the algorithm, since the skipping scheme also avoids the need to know $d_{max}$ in order to perform explicit exploration.
+To address unknown number of episodes and total delay, we design a new \emph{doubling} scheme.
+Unlike \citet{bistritz2019online} that end up with a worse bound in delayed MAB due to doubling, our carefully tuned mechanism obtains the same regret bounds (as if $K$ and $D$ were known).
+Moreover, when applied to MAB, our technique confirms the conjecture of \citet{bistritz2019online} that optimal regret with unknown $K$ and $D$ is achievable using a doubling scheme (due to lack of space, we defer the details to \cref{appendix:doubling}).
+Note that $K$ and $D$ are the only parameters that the algorithm requires, since the skipping scheme replaces the need to know $d_{max}$ with the parameter $\beta$ (which is tuned using $D$).
+The doubling scheme manages the tuning of the algorithm's parameters $\eta,\gamma,\beta$, making it completely parameter-free and eliminating the need for any prior knowledge regarding the delays.

-Denote the number of episodes with missing feedback at the end of episode $k$ by $M^k = \sum_{j=1}^k \mathbb{I} \{ j+d^j > k \}$.
-Now notice that $\sum_{k=1}^K M^k \le D$ because the feedback from episode $j$ was missing in exactly $d^j$ episodes.
-This gives a way to optimistically estimate $K+D$ by using $M^k$.
-Specifically, at the end of episode $k$ our optimistic estimate is $k + \wt D = k + \sum_{j=1}^k M^j$.
-So for every episode $j$ with observed feedback, its delay is estimated exactly by $d^j$, and if its feedback was not observed, we estimate it as if we will observe its feedback in the next episode.
+The doubling scheme maintains an optimistic estimate of $D$ and uses it to tune the algorithm's parameters.
+Every time the estimate doubles, the algorithm is restarted with the new doubled estimate.
+This ensures that our optimistic estimate is always relatively close to the true value of $D$ and that the number of restarts is only logarithmic, allowing us to keep the same regret bounds.
+The optimistic estimate of $D$ is computed as follows.
+Let $M^k$ be the number of episodes with missing feedback at the end of episode $k$.
+Notice that $\sum_{k=1}^K M^k \le D$ because the feedback from episode $j$ was missing in exactly $d^j$ episodes.
+Thus, at the end of episode $k$ our optimistic estimate is $\sum_{j=1}^k M^j$.
+So for every episode $j$ with observed feedback, its delay is estimated by exactly $d^j$, and if its feedback was not observed, then we estimate it as if feedback will be observed in the next episode.

-We follow the well-known doubling trick that is usually used in multi-arm bandits to handle unknown number of rounds.
-We keep our optimistic estimate $k + \wt D$ and every time it doubles itself, we restart the algorithm.
-The parameters $\eta,\gamma,\beta$ are tuned using the optimistic estimate and thus there is no need to know $K$ or $D$.

-In the context of delays, this technique was first used by \citet{bistritz2019online}.
-In \cref{appendix:doubling} we follow their proof in order to show that Delayed OPPO maintains the same regret bounds when combined with the aforementioned doubling scheme.
-We also give the full pseudo-code of the algorithm when combined with doubling.

-We note that the doubling technique of \citet{bistritz2019online} inspired \citet{zimmert2020optimal,gyorgy2020adapting} to use adaptive tuning of the parameters which is a favorable technique in practice.
-For simplicity of presentation we used doubling, but one can use adaptive tuning of $\eta,\gamma,\beta$ instead.